29 Totally Flexible Ways to Make Money in College Without Dropping Classes

 Depending on how much you have to lose, how long you give yourself to do it and how much money you put on the table, you could win up to $10,000!

 Wondering if it can really work?
 We talked to one woman, Teresa Suarez, who lost 68 pounds — and made over $2,400.

-Do you watch “Jeopardy!” or “Wheel of Fortune” every afternoon and feel like you’d crush the contestants?
+Do you watch “Jeopardy!” or “Wheel of Fortune” every evening and feel like you’d crush the contestants?

 You can be part of these shows more easily than you might think, and it can be a cool way to boost your budget.

-Read our full guide to becoming a game show contestant for details on joining “Jeopardy!,” “Wheel of Fortune,“ “Who Wants to Be a Millionaire,“ “Celebrity Name Game,“ “Let’s Make a Deal,“ “Family Game Night,“ “The Price Is Right“ and more.
+To get started, read our full guide to becoming a game show contestant for details on joining “Jeopardy!,” “Wheel of Fortune,” “Who Wants To Be A Millionaire, “The Price is Right” and more.

 We share open settlements here when we hear about them, so keep an eye out.

 To file a claim, you’ll usually just have to fill out an online form.
 Some settlements also require proof of purchase of a relevant product or service.

 How much you get depends on how many claimants are part of the case settlement and the amount of the settlement.
 You could get anything from free tuna to a check for $5,000 from California hotels.